-- 75. Chambers is divided into three divisions: Pre-Trial, Trial and Appeals.
-The Chambers within each division deal with cases or situations that are assigned to them. - 76.
-Following the election of six judges by the resumed seventh session of the Assembly in January 2009, the judges of the Court will elect a new Presidency and some Chambers may need to be reconstituted.
+75. Chambers is divided into three divisions: Pre-Trial, Trial and Appeals.
+The Chambers within each division deal with cases or situations that are assigned to them.

-77. In 2009 the most significant judicial activities will be the completion of the Court's first trial and possibly the start of one or more additional trials.
+- 76. Following the election of six judges by the resumed seventh session of the Assembly in January 2009, the judges of the Court will elect a new Presidency and some Chambers may need to be reconstituted. - 77.
+In 2009 the most significant judicial activities will be the completion of the Court's first trial and possibly the start of one or more additional trials.
 The Pre-Trial Chambers will be responsible for pre-trial proceedings arising from any of the four situations currently under investigation.
-The Appeals Chamber, consisting of five judges, will continue to address the appeals at the pre-trial and trial stage.
+The

-&lt;sup>9 Confirmation of charges in the case(s) The Prosecutor v.
+9 Confirmation of charges in the case(s) The Prosecutor v.
 Germain Katanga and Mathieu Ngudjolo Chui are outstanding at the time of submission of the draft budget.